-Drugmaker Affymax and supplier Takeda Pharmaceutical, which jointly market the drug, recently announced the recall, following reports that the drug had caused severe allergic reactions, including some that proved fatal.
+Drugmaker Affymax and supplier Takeda Pharmaceutical, which jointly market the drug, recently announced a recall of the drug, following reports that the drug had caused severe allergic reactions, including some that proved fatal.
 The notice is posted by the FDA.

 According to the FDA, it has received 19 reports of anaphylaxis — a severe all body allergic reaction.
 Three of the patients have died, while others required immediate medical intervention or hospitalization.